 August 22, 23

 Class is held from 10am-4pm Wednesdays & Thursdays.
 On Wednesday field trips, we'll carpool to our destination, which will add additional time to the day.

 Herbal Immersion Program: Join us!

-The 2018 Herbal Immersion Program is currently full.
-However, we are accepting people for the HIP wait list.
-To get on the wait list, register below.
-We'll respond with a short form for you to complete.
-If a space opens up for you, we'll set up a time to sit down and answer your questions about the program, describe in greater detail what you'll learn, and cover the expectations we have of students in the program.
+As of now, the 2018 Herbal Immersion Program is full.
+To join the wait list, get in touch via the form below.
+If a space opens in the program, we'll set up a time to sit down and answer your questions about the course, describe in greater detail what you'll learn, and cover the expectations we have of students in the program.

 There is still room in the 2018 Herbalism & Ecosystems program!
 If you'd like to join that course, please fill out the form here.